Sheriff Candidate is Impersonating a Licensed Social Worker: AG and State Licensing Officials Investigating

 Derrick Jackson has never “policed,” as his opponent Alyshia Dyer has repeatedly pointed out.
 He has never been a licensed social worker, either.
 However, while participating in events sponsored by the National Association of Social Workers, and on the campaign trail, Jackson has repeatedly identified himself as a “Social Worker” and even Derrick Jackson, LMSW.

 Jackson’s resume posted to his campaign website shows he participated in events sponsored by the National Association of Social Workers (Michigan Chapter).
 Licensure is not a requirement to join the association.
-However, as a NASW (Michigan Chapter) panelist, Jackson identified himself as a social worker, repeatedly, and in one case a Social Worker, LMSW.
+However, as a NASW (Michigan Chapter) panelist, Jackson identified himself as a social worker, repeatedly.

 A Licensed Master’s Social Worker is a mental health professional who has a Master’s degree in social work, a license and therefore, the ability to provide mental health services.
 State records show Derrick Jackson never completed the 4,000 hours of supervised work, or passed the required test in order to receive a social work license from the State of Michigan.